1,000+ Opportunities

 Donors will receive a confirmation email and receipt for their records.

-Based on current listing details, eligibility includes: Florida residents of any age, must not receive insurance or Step Up for Students funding; in contact with board‑certified music therapist ([musictherapynow. net](https://www.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida residents of any age, must not receive insurance or Step Up for Students funding; in contact with board‑certified music therapist ([musictherapynow. net](https://www.
+Confirm the full requirements in the official notice before applying.